 Earlier this year, Dr. Blair won LC’s new Edward A. Polloway Award for Excellence in Graduate Teaching, which recognizes his clear dedication to students.

-“Dr. Blair exemplifies the best in teaching at Lynchburg College and places the success of his students as his top priority,” said Dr. Sally Selden, vice president and dean for Academic Affairs.
+“Dr. Blair exemplifies the best in teaching at University of Lynchburg and places the success of his students as his top priority,” said Dr. Sally Selden, vice president and dean for Academic Affairs.
 “In the classroom, he enables and inspires students to learn how to think critically and to master complex scientific content.
 Dr. Blair seeks to make the campus a place where students can do their best work and be their best selves.”